micro/micro/docs/reference/cli.md

 summary: A CLI usage guide
 ---

+Micro is driven entirely through a CLI experience.
+This reference highlights the CLI design.

+## Overview

+The CLI speaks to the `micro server` through the gRPC running locally by default on :8081.
+All requests are proxied based on your environment configuration.
+The CLI provides the sole interaction for controlling services and environments.

 # Dynamic commands

 When issuing a command to the Micro CLI (ie. `micro command`), if the command is not a builtin, Micro will try to dynamically resolve this command and call